 There is some uncertainty about who invented the Komboskini, some believe it to be Saint Abba Pachomius the Great who lived from 292 A.D. to 348 A.D., other believe it to be Saint Anthony the Great who lived from 251 A.D. to 356 A.D..
 We do not know for certain who invented it, both Saints are magnificent and wondrous.
 Our favorite Saint is Anthony so we believe it to be Saint Anthony The Great.
 You can read more about St. Anthony here.

-Ever since Saint Anthony The Great has invented the Orthodox prayer rope it has been in use in Orthodox religion and prayer.
+And in that honor we continue, ever since Saint Anthony The Great has invented the Orthodox prayer rope it has been in use in Orthodox religion and prayer.
 Every Orthodox country has its own name for the prayer rope.
-For instance in Russia and neighboring countries its called a chotki.
-In Greece people call these prayer rope komboskini or komboloi, the first being the dominant form.
-Serbia, Montenegro and Macedonia call it brojanica and in Romania its called a matanii.
+For instance in Russia and neighboring countries its called a Chotki.
+In Greece people call these prayer rope Komboskini or Komboloi, the first being the dominant form.
+Serbia, Montenegro, and Macedonia call it Brojanica, and in Romania its called a Matanii.

-In Orthodox Religion the prayer bracelet and prayer necklace is used to count the times you recite a prayer and to keep your concentration during prayer, the most known that is used with the chotki or komboskini is the Jesus Prayer (“Oh Lord Jesus Christ, Son of God, have mercy upon me, a Sinner!”).
+To recap, Orthodox Christians use the prayer bracelets, and prayer necklaces to count the times you recite a prayer and to keep their concentration during prayer.
+With that, the most known prayer that is used with the Komboskini is the Jesus Prayer (“Oh Lord Jesus Christ, Son of God, have mercy upon me, a Sinner!”).

-The chotki and komboskini are available in many different colors and variations.
-The variations being knotted crosses and cross metal beads with depiction of the Holy Mary.
-Also beads are used as dividers every 33 knots.
-These dividers mark the moment you need to do a prostration while praying.
+The Komboskini are available in many different colors and variations.
+The variations being knotted crosses and cross metal beads with the depiction of the Holy Mary (Theotokos).
+You will also see them with normal plastic beads in the color black or light blue.